(Johnson Collection)

 IndyCar Series

 Since 2014, NTT IndyCar Series races have been held on the Indianapolis Motor Speedway combined road course.
-Held customarily on the Saturday two weeks before the Indianapolis 500, and the weekend prior to Indy 500 practice and qualifying, the IndyCar Grand Prix serves to kick off track activity for the month of May.
+Held customarily on the Saturday two weeks before the Indianapolis 500, and the weekend prior to Indy 500 practice and qualifying, the “IndyCar Grand Prix” serves as a kickoff to track activity for the month of May.

 The combined road course at the Indianapolis Motor Speedway was originally completed in 2000 for the Formula One United States Grand Prix.
 The U.S. Grand Prix was held at Indy from 2000 to 2007 on the original 2.606-mile clockwise circuit.
 In 2008, improvements were made to the course, and an updated 2.591-mile counter-clockwise layout was created for motorcycles.
 Moto GP raced on the modified layout from 2008 to 2015.
 The Grand Am/IMSA sports car series also held races on the now slightly-modified clockwise F1 course from 2012 to 2014.
+The Indy Lights Series also held races on the road course from 2005 to 2007 (“Liberty Challenge”), as a support race to the Formula One weekend.
+However, the IndyCar Series stayed away from the IMS road course, except for some occasional private testing.
+In September 2011, Dan Wheldon notably tested the new Dallara DW-12 chassis on the IMS road course, just a month prior to his fatal crash at Las Vegas.

 In 2013, the IndyCar Series conducted a feasibility test on the road course, with the possibility of hosting a race in the future.
 After positive test results, and positive feedback from competitors and fans, an annual race was added to the month of May.
 Parts of the track were reworked, and a new 2.439-mile road course layout was created.
 The road course portion was repaved and various improvements yielded a more competitive layout and a circuit better suited for IndyCars (as well as for stock cars).
-The first “Grand Prix of Indianapolis” was held in May 2014.
+The first Grand Prix of Indianapolis road course race was held in May 2014.
+Support races – including all levels of the “Road to Indy” (Indy NXT, USF Pro 2000, and U.S. F2000) were included as part of the weekend.
+The road course race filled the void of what used to be the first (of two) weekends of Indy 500 Time Trials.
+In 2010, after having two weekends of qualifying for most years dating back to 1952 (except 1998-2000), the series permanently went to one weekend (two days) of Time Trials.
+With the Sunday of that weekend usually falling as Mothers Day, the track officials elected to schedule the road course race for Saturday afternoon (with various practice and qualifying and support events on Thursday-Friday), and no track activity scheduled for Sunday.
+Track conversion from road course to oval configuration would occur on Sunday and/or Monday.
+The teams would spend the same time converting their cars from road course aero kit configuration to oval aero kit, and Indy 500 practice on the oval begins Tuesday.

-The name of the race was changed to the IndyCar Grand Prix in 2017, in order to emphasize that the event was part of the American-based IndyCar Series, and not a continuation or revival of the old Formula One event.
+The name of the road course race was changed to the IndyCar Grand Prix in 2017, in order to emphasize that the event was part of the American-based IndyCar Series, and not a continuation or revival of the old Formula One event.
 In 2020, due to the COVID-19 pandemic, the IndyCar Grand Prix was moved from May to July 4th, and became part of the NASCAR Brickyard 400 weekend.
 It was run as part of a Saturday road course doubleheader with the NASCAR Xfinity Series Pennzoil 150.
 Due to cancellations of other IndyCar Series events in 2020, a second road course event was added to the schedule.
 The IndyCar Harvest GP consisted of twin races, added as part of the Intercontinental GP 8-hour endurance race weekend in October.

 For 2021, the IndyCar Grand Prix was moved back to it familiar date in mid-May.
 A second road course race was held in mid-August, again as part of the NASCAR weekend.
 This was the schedule again in 2022, although Brickyard weekend was moved up a couple weeks to the last weekend in July.

-The inaugural IndyCar road course race in 2014 utilized a standing start.
-During the 2014 IndyCar season, the series experimented with standing starts at selected road/street course events.
-Polesitter Sebastián Saavedra’s car stalled triggering a huge crash at the start.
-All races since have utilized a rolling start.
-Angie’s List was the title sponsor of race in 2015-2016.
-Beginning in 2020, Global Medical Response (GMR) has served as title sponsor.
+Angie’s List was the title sponsor of the May race in 2015-2016.
+From 2020 to 2023, Global Medical Response (GMR) served as title sponsor, followed by Sonsio Vehicle Protection, which took over in 2024.
 The 2021 August race was sponsored by IMS partner Big Machine Distillery (which is owned by Scott Borchetta, who also owns Big Machine Label Group, which sponsored the Brickyard 400 several times).
+After that, Arthur J. Gallagher & Co.
+(Gallagher insurance) took over sponsoring the summer race.

 Date | Race Name | Winner | Distance | Average Speed |